 Since $m < n^L$, the output of a PRNG cannot be truly random because not all possible pseudo-random number sequences are possible.
 What one aims to do in constructing a good PRNG is that the pseudo-random number sequence "appears to be random" in the sense that it will pass known statistical tests for randomness.
 For example, in a long pseudo-random bit sequence $x_1, x_2, ..., x_L$, the bit sequence 0101 should appear with a certain probability distribution.
-A necessary but not sufficient requirement for a PRNG to be good is that the period π of the PRNG be sufficiently large.
+An obvious necessary but insufficient requirement for a PRNG to be good is that the period π of the PRNG be sufficiently large.

 It is rather surprising to find that LCGs and LFSRs produce pseudorandom number sequences that are very good for many applications.
 How good are the pseudo random numbers generated by Maple's LCG rand?
-Knuth [1] gives a table comparing, using the spectral test, LCGs with several values of n, e.g. 2^{32} , 2^{35} , 10^{10} .
-Based on the spectral test, Maple's PRNG rand is significantly better than all the LCGs in Knuths table except one with $n = 2^{64}$ where it is comparable.
+Knuth [1] gives a table comparing, using the spectral test, LCGs with several values of n, e.g. 2^{32} , 2^{35} and 10^{10} .
+Based on the spectral test, Maple's PRNG rand is significantly better than all the LCGs in Knuths table except one with $n=2^{64}$ where it is comparable.

 However, LCGs are not secure for cryptographic purposes.
 The reason is that if an adversary can obtain a consecutive sequence of sufficiently many x_i 's he will be able, in polynomial time, to determine n, a and b, and hence all of the x_i 's.
+That is, given $x_1, ..., x_L$ he will be able to determine x{L+1} with probability 1 knowing only that the sequence was generated by an LCG.
 This may enable him to break a cryptographic protocol.
 In this sense, an LCG is not random at all.
-For if a sequence is truly random, one should not be able, given $x_1, x_2, ..., x_L$, to predict x{L+1} with probability significantly greater than 1/n.
+For if a sequence is truly random, one should not be able to predict x{L+1} with probability significantly greater than 1/n.
 LFSRs are not secure either for cryptographic purposes.

 We will show how one can easily attack an LCG using Maple's LCG as an example.
-Notice that if b = 0 then
+Notice that if b=0 then